BlogSpam-Net/blogspam.js/README.md

    * This causes 1/1000 messages to crash the server.
    * Again I hope node.js will sidestep this issue.

-This javascript port of the service is aimed to replace the existing XML::RPC interface in time.
+This javascript port of the service is aimed at replacing the existing XML::RPC interface in time.
 (The XML::RPC method will have to remain for backward compatibility but it will become a mere shim/proxy around the node.js version.)